Boundary regularity of uniformly rotating vortex patches and an unstable elliptic free boundary problem: Introduction

 \section{Introduction}

-Consider the two dimensional incompressible Euler equation \be \ee where $v=(v^1,v^2)^t$ is the velocity of fluid and $p$ is the pressure.
-Under mild smooth condition, it is equivalent to work with the vorticity formulation of the Euler equation \be \ee with the vorticity field given by $\omega := \p_1 v^2 - \p_2 v^1$.
-It is clearly a closed PDE system concerned with $\omega$ only and the global well-posedness of \eqref{E:Euler-V} is well-known for classical solutions $\omega \in C^{1,\alpha}, 0<\alpha<1$.
-The global well-posedness of weak solutions $\omega \in L^1(\BFR^2) \cap L^\infty(\BFR^2)$ was obtained by Yudovich in \cite{Yud1963}, i.e., $\omega$ defines a unique Euler flow globally in time.
-Therefore such solutions are usually referred to the Yudovich class in mathematical literatures.
+Consider the {two-dimensional} incompressible Euler equations {on the plane} \be \ee where $v=(v^1,v^2)^t \in \mathbb{R}^2$ is the {velocity of the fluid and $p$ its pressure.Throughout this paper, we shall mainly work with the vorticity formulation of the two-dimensional incompressible Euler equations \be \ee with the vorticity field given by $\omega(t,x):= \p_1 v^2 - \p_2 v^1$, in which the velocity is uniquely determined by the vorticity due to the {\it stream-vorticity} formula.} Equation \eqref{E:Euler-V} is clearly a closed {PDE} system concerning $\omega$ only. {The global well-posedness of smooth solutions is well-established, as well as the Yudovich-type weak solutions $\omega \in L^1(\BFR^2) \cap L^\infty(\BFR^2)$}. {For necessary background and a review on the classical results concerning the Euler equations, we refer to \cite{MP1994, Yud1963} for interested readers.}